Will Jill And Derick Win Over Duggar Family Critics?

 Jill Duggar first showed off her nose piercing during the Duggar family Thanksgiving gathering last week, evoking support from fans and critics.

-Derick Dillard landed in the eye of a storm after taking about TLC show I am Jazz, by calling it “non-reality”.
+Derick Dillard landed in the eye of a storm after talking about TLC show I am Jazz by calling it “non-reality.”
 His views were deemed transphobic.
 TLC announced it had severed ties with him, according to Fox News.
-Criticism against Derick was also directed at his wife Jill Duggar, when she attempted to promote her husband’s fundraiser campaign.
+Criticism against Derick was also directed at his wife Jill Duggar when she attempted to promote her husband’s fundraising campaign.
 Doubts have been cast about her future on Counting On.

 At a family outing in Silver Dollar City earlier this month, Jill was photographed wearing jeans.
-As the 26-year-old is usually seen in skirts, her wardrobe change is being billed as slackening of rules within the Duggar clan.
+As the 26-year-old is usually seen in skirts, her wardrobe change is being billed as a slackening of rules within the Duggar clan.
 The timing of Jill’s outings, wearing pants, also raises eyebrows, as it comes in the wake of Derick Dillard’s ouster from Counting On.

 Jill and Derick have often been compared with Jeremy and Jinger Vuolo, more frequently after Derick’s tweets about Jazz Jennings.
-The Twitter storm that his tweets have created, see Derick making attempts to address critics, by distancing himself from Bill Gothard and IBLP for instance, but without much avail.
+The Twitter storm that his tweets have created see Derick making attempts to address critics, by distancing himself from Bill Gothard and IBLP for instance, but without much avail.

 I attended my BIL’s graduation from ALERT because I love and support my family.
 That does not mean that I follow Gothard, by extension.